hucker/splint/README.md

 ### Splint:

-- **Scope**: Offers comprehensive linting and testing capabilities for any task or system focused on granular pass fail tests.
+- **Scope**: Offers `linting` and testing capabilities for any task or system focused on granular pass fail tests.
 - **Complexity**: Lightweight and straightforward, designed for end users with detailed testing results and scoring.
 - **Audience**: Consumed by end users across various domains, facilitating rule-based testing with clear insights into testing results.
-A typical go/nogo test has 100's of tests that are run almost exclusively as pass/fail
+A typical go/nogo test has 100's of tests that are run almost exclusively as pass/fail.
+An intermediate python programmer can be productive quickly.
 - **Visibility**: Consumed by users of a system to determine if a system is ready to be used (e.g., all tests pass).

 ## Getting Started with Splint